hodazare/MashineSensorHoda/README.txt

 Now, just run the executable file that is created: "MashineSensorHoda.exe"

+# Prelude

+> Role models are important. <br/>
+> -- Officer Alex J. Murphy / RoboCop

+One thing has always bothered me as a Ruby developer - Python developers have a great programming style reference ([PEP-8](http://www.python.org/dev/peps/pep-0008/)) and we never got an official guide, documenting Ruby coding style and best practices.
+And I do believe that style matters.
+I also believe that a great hacker community, such as Ruby has, should be quite capable of producing this coveted document.

 * Use `UTF-8` as the source file encoding.
 * Use two **spaces** per indentation level (aka soft tabs).
 No hard tabs.